JoyZadan/shop-kbeauty/README.md

     * product SKU
 * product price
 * quantity buttons to increment or decrement product quantity
-* update button to update the product quantity current in the bag
+* update button to update the product quantity currently in the bag (in case the shopper decide)
 * remove button to remove the product from the bag
 * bag total
 * delivery cost